stefanGT44/Concurrent-Word-Distribution-Tool/README.md

 Every component runs in its own thread and has a dedicated <b>thread pool.</b><br>
 The user can make multiple instances of each component and link them in a way he sees fit.<br>
-Input components provide input to the cruncher component, which then provides input to the output component.<br>
+Input components provide input to cruncher components, which then provide input to the output components.<br>
 The architecture of the system makes it easy to integrate new types of components.<br>
 Components follow the <b>MVC</b> design pattern.<br>